-Canada: the land of Ice hockey and curling, polar bears and ice road trucking, North America’s vast northern country is made up of 10 provinces and three nearly uninhabitable arctic territories.
+Canada: the land of ice hockey and curling, polar bears and ice road trucking, North America’s vast northern country is made up of 10 provinces and three nearly uninhabitable arctic territories.
 The vast Canadian landscape offers up some intense weather, sure, but don't dismiss the country as just North America's Icebox.
 Along with it, some of the world’s greatest skiing, snowboarding, Nordic skiing, ice climbing and mountainous panoramas await.
-Frozen rivers in some Canadian cities even serve as mid-winter commuter highways -- and how many North American cities can claim something that distinctive?
-Sure those are all cold weather activities, but they are just the beginning (or, you know, “tip of the iceberg”).
+Frozen rivers in some Canadian cities even serve as mid-winter commuter highways - and how many North American cities can claim something that distinctive?
+Sure those are all cold weather activities, but they are just the tip of the iceberg.

 The Canadian population grows increasingly cosmopolitan.
 Vancouver is steadily gaining ground in the popular imagination as “Hollywood North,” Quebec is ground zero for the “Joie de Vivre” as well as an ever-trendy architectural and cultural destination, and only New York has more high rise buildings than Toronto.
 Complemented by a number of smaller cities with distinctly attractive cultures, these metropolises make up a diverse urban landscape loved by citizens and visitors alike.